 In 2011 Steve Elkins and Bill Benenson assembled the world’s foremost specialists in radar mapping to scan the impenetrable La Mosquitia jungle.
 What they unearthed exceeded their wildest expectations, but what the jungle unleashed, in turn, was more debilitating than any of them had bargained for.
-Was this the CURSE OF THE MONKEY GOD?
+Was this the THE LOST CITY OF THE MONKEY GOD?

 Making A Killing: Guns, Greed, and The NRA tells the story of how guns, and the billions of dollars generated from them, affect the lives of everyday Americans.
 The film exposes how powerful gun companies and the NRA are resisting responsible legislation for the sake of profit – and thereby putting people in danger.